 I feel lucky to have access to lots of fresh herbs from my garden almost year-round, but you can definitely use dried herbs as well.
 I’ve tried it both ways, and both are delicious.
 Just substitute 1 teaspoon of dried herbs for 1 tablespoon of fresh herbs (1/3 of the amount).

-This recipe calls for LOTS of herbs- oregano, basil, parsley, and mint.
+This recipe calls for oregano and mint.
 Mint is a very “Greek” herb to use, and I love the flavor it adds to this and other recipes (like this one for Manestra– a one pot Greek orzo and beef dish).

 But the herbs are flexible.
-You can feel free to omit or change one or two, or even use a tablespoon or two of Italian seasoning to simplify your life, which has many of the same herbs.
+You can feel free to use parsley, basil, or even use a tablespoon or two of Italian seasoning to simplify your life, which has many of the same herbs.

 How to make lentil soup in your slow cooker